眾生無邊誓願度

 What Constitutes a Mere Intellectual Adherent?

 In modern society, with advanced information access, obtaining sutras is easy, and intellectual comprehension is strong.
-When someone explains that the five aggregates arise and cease, are impermanent and without self, fifty percent of people can intellectually understand that the five aggregates are without self, knowing that the physical body is not real but an illusory, false shell.
-Even some non-Buddhists often say that the physical body is a false shell, a foul bag of skin, subject to arising and ceasing, impermanent.
-Yet, despite saying so, none have severed the view of self or the view of "I"; each still clings heavily to self.
+When someone explains that the five aggregates are impermanent and devoid of self, arising and ceasing, fifty percent of people can intellectually grasp that the five aggregates are devoid of self, realizing that the physical body is not real but an illusory false shell.
+Even some who do not study Buddhism often say that the physical body is a false shell, a foul bag of skin, impermanent and subject to birth and death.
+Yet, despite saying so, none have eradicated the view of the body or the view of self; each still clings severely to the notion of "I."

-Those who merely intellectually understand non-self and then believe they have severed the view of self, further considering their afflictions to be slight and claiming to have attained the second fruition, will face great trouble at the time of death, and their next life will be one of great distress.
-It is best that in their remaining time in this life, they consider how to remedy this, adopt some effective and feasible measures, and once again carefully contemplate the five aggregates to truly sever the view of self and eliminate the grave karma of false speech.
+Those who merely intellectually understand the absence of self and then assume they have eradicated the view of self—further believing their afflictions are slight and claiming to have attained the second fruit—will face great trouble at the time of death, and their future lives will be filled with anguish.
+It is best for them to spend their remaining time in this life considering how to remedy this, adopting effective and feasible measures to carefully contemplate the five aggregates anew, truly eradicating the view of self and eliminating the heavy karma of false speech.

 ——Master Sheng-Ru's Teachings